SammyK/observer/README.md

 # Observer PHP 8 Extension

-This is a PHP 8 extension that demonstrates the observer API.
+This is a PoC PHP 8 extension that demonstrates the observer API.

 ```bash
 $ phpize \